-- Level 1 Prices based on unadjusted quoted prices in active markets that are accessible for identical assets or liabilities are classified as Level 1.
-Level 1 investments include equity securities, exchange traded commingled funds, and other publicly traded securities. - Level 2 Quoted prices in the markets that are not considered to be active, dealer quotations, or alternative pricing sources for similar assets or liabilities for which all significant inputs are observable, either directly or indirectly are classified as Level 2.
+- Level 2 Quoted prices in the markets that are not considered to be active, dealer quotations, or alternative pricing sources for similar assets or liabilities for which all significant inputs are observable, either directly or indirectly are classified as Level 2.
 Level 2 investments include certain fixed- or variable-income securities, commingled funds, certain derivatives and other assets that are not valued using market information. - Level 3 Investments and other assets classified as Level 3 have significant unobservable inputs, as they trade infrequently or not at all.
 The inputs into the determination of fair value of these investments and other assets are based upon the best information in the circumstance and may require significant management judgement.
 Level 3 financial instruments include private equity securities, real estate, and beneficial interests in irrevocable split-interest agreements.